Length of Constraint for Transverse Vibrations Solution

 Variables Used

-Length of Constraint - (Measured in Meter) - Length of Constraint is a measure of distance.
+Length of Constraint - (Measured in Meter) - Length of Constraint is the distance between the point of application of the force and the point of constraint in a vibrating system.

-Total Mass of Constraint - (Measured in Kilogram) - Total Mass of Constraint is both a property of a physical body and a measure of its resistance to acceleration.
+Total Mass of Constraint - (Measured in Kilogram) - Total Mass of Constraint is the total mass of the constraint that affects the longitudinal and transverse vibrations of an object due to its inertia.

 STEP 1: Convert Input(s) to Base Unit